lavitrabhavsar-1991/Sydney-Housing-Market-Analysis/README.md

 **5. Darling Point has the highest price per bedroom but not the highest price per sqm.**

 Darling Point leads on **price per bed at $2.9M/bedroom** but does not lead on price per sqm.
-This suggests Darling Point properties are large-format, low-density dwellings — you are paying for fewer, more exclusive bedrooms in larger homes.
+This suggests Darling Point properties are large-format, low-density dwellings where you are paying for fewer, more exclusive bedrooms in larger homes.
 It's a different type of premium to Barangaroo's compact, high-value-per-metre stock.

 ---